 Prescription Errors: Examples Of Omissions Or Delays

-This section looks at what an omission or delay prescription error is and how it could occur.
+This section looks at what omission or delay prescription errors are and how they could occur.
 If a medical professional omits or delays a prescription, it could cause serious harm to the patient.
-This could include if a medication is not prescribed when it is indicated to be needed.

 For example, if a patient was discharged from the hospital after surgery, they may require a certain medication for their continued recovery.
 Not providing this necessary prescription could disrupt the patient’s rehabilitation.
 If this medication was not prescribed due to substandard healthcare practices, this could be medical negligence.